mark-watson/haskell_book/manuscript/linkeddata.md

 # Linked Data and the Semantic Web

 I am going to show you how to query semantic web data sources on the web and provide examples for how you might use this data in applications.
 I have written two previous books on the semantic web, one covering Common Lisp and the other covering JVM languages Java, Scala, Clojure, and Ruby.
-You can get free PDF versions on the [book page of www.makwatson.com](http://www.markwatson.com/books/).
-If you enjoy the lite introduction in this chapter then please do download a free copy of my semantic web book for more material on RDF, RDFS, and SPARQL.
+You can get free PDF versions on the [book page of www.markwatson.com](http://www.markwatson.com/books/).
+If you enjoy the light introduction in this chapter then please do download a free copy of my semantic web book for more material on RDF, RDFS, and SPARQL.

 I like to think of the semantic web and linked data resources as: